Skip to Main Content

 Abstract:

 Gabrielle Claiborne introduces herself as the co-founder and CEO of Transformation Journeys Worldwide, an inclusion training and consulting firm with a transgender focus.
 She mentions her tenure serving on the LGBT Chamber of Commerce's TGNC Taskforce, the board of Atlanta Pride, and Atlanta's LGBTQ Mayoral Advisory Council.
-In describing her early life, Gabriele recalls growing up in Atlanta in a conservative faith tradition with a father who was a Pentecostal preacher.
+In describing her early life, Gabrielle recalls growing up in Atlanta in a conservative faith tradition.
 She discusses her relationship with her parents, her thoughts on spirituality broadly, and how she came to find an affirming faith community.
 Gabrielle also talks about her early career in construction, explaining that she studied math at Emory University before pursuing civil engineering at Georgia Tech.
-She recounts managing multiple construction companies for over thirty years before starting Transformation Journeys Worldwide in 2015.
-Throughout the interview, Gabrielle touches on experiences of parenting, growing as a trans activist, and the process of cultivating self-love.
-She speaks of her admiration for authors like Brene Brown and the positive figures in her life, including her youngest daughter and her best friend.
+She recounts managing multiple construction companies before starting Transformation Journeys Worldwide in 2015.
+Throughout the interview, Gabrielle touches on experiences of parenting and cultivating self-love.
 Finally, Gabrielle discusses her focus on "authentic leadership" and how this perspective drives her activism.

 Interviewee: Ashby Combahee